userbotindo/UserIndoBot/README.md

 `python3 -m ubotindo`

-## Setting up the bot Read this before trying to use!
+## Setting up the bot Read this before trying to use

 Please make sure to use python3.8, as I cannot guarantee everything will work as expected on older Python versions!
 This is because markdown parsing is done by iterating through a dict, which is ordered by default in 3.8.